-RMG is the major item of exportable, which is 82.5 percent of our total export and 85.6 percent of industrial products export during July-September, FY16.
-In April-June, the shares were 80.3 percent and 83.6 percent respectively.
+RMG is the major item of exportable, which is 78.9 percent of our total export and 81.5 percent of industrial products export during January-March, FY17.
+In October-December, the shares were 80.8 percent and 84.1 percent respectively.
 In context of several recent disasters in RMG factories, USA and EU countries have shown their reservation to import from Bangladesh as well as for some cases imposed various RMG factories and labor securities related rules and instructions.
-The Government and the BGMEA have signed various contracts with some international organizations and taken some measures for ensuring securities and modernization of the RMG Sector.
-To engage strong lobbyist in different RMG markets in the USA for creating favorable treatment of the US administration for Bangladeshi RMG import.
-Build up good relationship between the employer and the employees.
+The Government and the BGMEA have signed various contracts with some international organizations and taken a number of measures for ensuring securities and modernization of the RMG Sector, to engage strong lobbyist in different RMG markets in the USA in order to encourage favorable treatment of the US administration for Bangladeshi RMG import.
+And build up good relationship between the employer and the employees.

-Through all these initiatives stated above, it is expected that the RMG sector may be able to make a far-reaching contribution to our GDP with more and more export.
+Through all these initiatives stated above, it is expected that the RMG sector will be able to make a significantly higher contribution to our GDP with a boost in export.

-SMESPD Circular Letter No. 02/2013, Date 22 October, 2013, SME and Special Programs Department.
+^{}SMESPD Circular Letter No. 02/2013, Date 22 October, 2013, SME and Special Programs Department.